mantejsahota2006-gif/Object-Oriented-Car-Dealership/README.md

 ## Description of the Project

 I made a car dealership application in Java.
 It lets users view and manage car inventory easily.
 I added features to add, remove, and search for cars.
 I also made the program interactive with a user-friendly interface.
-This project helped me practice object-oriented programming and file handling.
+This project helped me practice object oriented programming and file handling.

 ## User Stories